Are you having a hard time deciding how much to charge for your membership site?

 So, grab your binoculars and start scanning the market to see who else is out there competing for your member’s time, attention and money.
 You’ve got to look beyond other memberships and consider things like courses, private coaching sessions, books and so on.

-Look at how much your competitors are charging and then evaluate the difference in the value proposition for what they're offering compared to what your membership offers.
+Look at how much your competitors are charging.
+Then evaluate the difference in the value proposition for what they're offering compared to what your membership offers.

 Do the prices add up?
 Or, are they charging way more than you for less value?